mausam1144/Moontrade/README.md

 5 .
 Givers here will take all the benefits one day.

 6 .
 Add a function which allows traders to open a trade without any gas fee .

+7 .
+Thinking of compiling some AI agents which will take care of the trades if some sudden fluctuation happens due to some reasons.